Ryan-England/gallery-shooter/README.md

 A class assignment for CMPM 120
 Made by Victoria Morgan

+Scope had to be significantly curtailed to make the deadline in five minutes as of this last update.
+Thank you for grading this assignment, and I hope you are generous with partial credit.

 Player.js and Bullet.js shamelessly copied from the class assignment BulletTime